 In addition, you will meet with your academic personal tutor and project supervisors for guidance and support.

-Your actual contact hours depend on the option modules you select.
+Your actual contact hours depend on the optional modules you select.

 All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.